owendismuke/owendismuke.github.io/_posts/2015-08-29-setting-up-continuous-deployment-on-azure-with-github.md

 ---
 layout: post
-title:  "Using GitHub for Conitnuous Deployment to Azure"
+title:  "Using GitHub for Continuous Deployment to Azure"
 date:   2015-08-29 14:00:49-7
 categories:
 - Azure